pfertyk/blog/content/004-clean-code-in-tests.md

 Now we know that there is a problem with transaction creation and not, let's say, with transaction update or deletion.
 That's something.
 But we still don't know *what* is wrong with transaction creation.
 So we keep on digging.
-After thorough examination we discover that response has not only the `status_code`, but also some `data`.
+After a thorough examination we discover that response has not only the `status_code`, but also some `data`.
 And that data contains a message, which says:
 *You need to specify the amount*.
 So, in order to improve our test, we can add another assertion: